- 1 There is a hierarchy between God and humankind—like there’s a chain of command in any organization.

 - Establishing rules

-- Helpful and effective rules that can be applied by humankind
+- Helpful and practical rules that can be applied by humankind

 - Making those rules known and teaching them to humanity, The hierarchy is top to bottom.

-- Establishing the consequences of following or disobeying those rules: In this scene (Gen 2.
-15-17) they are summed up or generalized by short and long term Life and Death.
+- Determining the consequences of following or disobeying those rules: In this scene (Gen 2.
+15-17), they are summed up or generalized by short and long-term Life and Death.

 - A freely made decision to be open to and listen or not to God’s instruction

-- A freely made decision to apply or not apply that instruction
+- A voluntarily made decision to apply or not apply that instruction

-- A realization that humankind accepts the consequences of its decisions: short and long term life or death
+- A realization that humankind accepts the consequences of its choices: short and long term life or death

 Hierarchy, Rules, Responsibilities, Consequences, Life, Death.
 We haven’t looked at any details or defined parameters of what they specifically are.
 Right now, I’m keeping you a little in suspense.
 I would like you to focus on the overview.
 There is much more to say, and we are getting there.
 But, first, as usual, let’s get the big picture.

-The next important thing to remember is that these four concepts—Organization, Rules, Responsibilities and Consequences of God and man—are part of the central point of the Bible.
-Each of these four points has the ‘why, how, when, where, who’ to be looked into and it isn’t what you’ve heard before.
+The next important thing to remember is that these four concepts—Organization (Hierarchy), Rules, Responsibilities, and Consequences of God and humans—are part of the central point of the Bible.
+Each of these four points has the why, how, when, where, who that we will scrutinize.
+And it isn’t what you’ve heard before.
 I shall expand them and go into details.

-This blog post is an excerpt from chapter 4.4 of Origin of the Universe
+This blog post is an excerpt from chapter 4.4 of the book Origin of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Bible Hierarchy of our Two Key Characters: God and humans
+Please use the Social Network links just below to share this information from The Explanation, Bible Hierarchy of our Two Key Characters: God and humans